ProcessMiner/nlcor/README.md

 The linear correlation is quite high in this data.
 However, there is significant and higher nonlinear correlation present in the data.
-This data is a emulates the scenario where the correlation changes its direction after a point.
+This data emulates the scenario where the correlation changes its direction after a point.
 Sometimes that change point is in the middle causing the linear correlation to be close to zero.
-Here we show example when the change point is off center to show that the implementation works in non-uniform cases.
+Here we show an example when the change point is off center to show that the implementation works in non-uniform cases.

 We estimate the nonlinear correlation using `nlcor`.